ROCm/omnitrace/docs/conceptual/how-omnitrace-works.rst

 changes which may, in some cases, lead to inaccurate results.
 The effect depends on what information being collected and which features are activated in Omnitrace.
-For example, collecting only the wall-clock timing data will have less effect than collected the wall-clock timing, cpu-clock timing, memory usage, cache-misses, and number of instructions executed.
+For example, collecting only the wall-clock timing data will have less effect than collected the wall-clock timing, CPU-clock timing, memory usage, cache-misses, and number of instructions executed.
 Similarly, collecting a flat profile will have less overhead than a hierarchical profile and collecting a trace OR a profile will have less overhead than collecting a